daudi13/math-magician/README.md

 # Math-Magician

 Math Magicians is an SPA made for all fans of maths.
 It contains a calculator that allows the users to make the majority of arithmetic operations.
-In additions, it displays a random math related quote in each session.
+In additions, it displays a random math related quote in each session. view the project [here](https://daudi13.github.io/math-magician/)

  ![](./images/chrome-capture-2022-2-23.png)